NLGithubWP/tech-notebook/_posts/meeting/IPM_mt.md

 4. Collaborator
    1. non-concurrent.
-   2. Save the draft, and IP manager receives a notification.
+   2. Save the draft, and the IP manager receives a notification.
 5. Search, recommendations

 6. SBIP usage.

+# 12-06

+1. Discuss notification with ZhongKai.
+2. Collolator notify.
+4. Super-admin has all user accounts.

+# 12-09

+1. add new tag collaborator.
+2.